Logo Futurismo

 @jfrgmatriz on Instagram | The center of the town

-At the center of the village, you can see a big pool of boiling water, as well as 2 other holes with hot thermal water near the park.
+At the center of the village, you can see a big pool of boiling water, as well as two other holes with hot thermal water near the park.
 Also in the center, visit the Geothermal Interpretative Center ‘Casa das Caldeiras’.
-It opened in 2022 with the goal to expose the geothermal world present in Caldeiras to the public in an interactive and dynamic way.
+It opened in 2022 with the goal to expose the geothermal world present in Caldeiras to the public interactively and dynamically.

 David Rodrigues | Putting the pot inside the volcanic holes at Caldeiras da Ribeira Grande